gccloudone/aurora/content/en/vision.md

 ### Target Group

 "Solution builders" is the umbrella term that encompasses both traditional Information Technology (IT) users, such as application developers as well as non-traditional IT users, such as data scientists and data analysts.
-The term "solution" is used instead "app" or "system" to better reflect the range of solutions that could be available on the CNP.
+The term "solution" is used instead "app" or "system" to better reflect the range of solutions that could be available on Aurora.
 For example, this can include large-scale solutions for corporate initiatives as well as smaller solutions that may be standalone and serve very specific purposes.

 ### Needs

 There are five key benefits of using Aurora:

 1. **Self-service solutions**
-Enable solution builders to have more autonomy over their solutions and enforce the self-serve model.
+Enable solution builders to have more autonomy over their solutions and enforce the self-serve model with appropriate guardrails.
 1. **Consistent infrastructure configuration**
 Reduce ambiguity and confusion with infrastructure configuration across environments.
 1. **Reduce manual intervention**